ropensci/europepmc/README.md

 rebi facilitates access to [Europe PMC RESTful Web Service](http://europepmc.org/RestfulWebService).

-[Europe PMC](http://europepmc.org/) covers life science literature and it gives access to open access full texts.
-Coverage is not only restricted to Europe, but articles and abstracts are indexed from all over the world.
-Europe PMC ingests all PubMed content and extends its index with other sources, including Agricola, a bibliographic database of citations to the agricultural literature, or Biological Patents.
+[Europe PMC](http://europepmc.org/) covers life science literature and gives access to open access full texts.
+Europe
+PMC ingests all PubMed content and extends its index with other sources, including Agricola, a bibliographic database of citations to the agricultural literature, or Biological Patents.